JinELEC/JinELEC/README.md

-<h2 align="center">👋 I'm Jinkyu Lee</h2>

 ## About Me
-I'm a second-year **Electronic Engineering** student at the University of Southampton, passionate about hardware design, verification, and FPGA development.
+**Electronic Engineering** student at the University of Southampton, passionate about hardware design, verification, and FPGA development.

 ## 🚀 Interests